EmildaBabu/LUMINA_CONTROL/README.md

 Step 1: Connect the ESP8266 microcontroller to the Arduino IDE through the appropriate communication port.

-Step 2: Interface the ESP8266 with a potentiometer and display the analog resistance values on the Serial Monitor.
+Step 2: Interface the ESP8266 with a potentiometer (Replacing the potentiometer with an LDR can also provide accurate results ) and display the analog resistance values on the Serial Monitor.

 Step 3: Update the program code to achieve the desired output readings on the Serial Monitor.